-Judges and magistrates across England and Wales will have a new guideline for sentencing offenders with mental disorders, developmental disorders or neurological impairments from 1 October 2020.
+Judges and magistrates across England and Wales will have a new guideline (external link, opens in a new tab) for sentencing offenders with mental disorders, developmental disorders or neurological impairments from 1 October 2020.

-The new guideline – Overarching principles: Sentencing offenders with mental disorders, developmental disorders, or neurological impairments – provides clarity and transparency around the sentencing process for this group of offenders.
+The new guideline – Overarching principles: Sentencing offenders with mental disorders, developmental disorders, or neurological impairments (external link, opens in a new tab) – provides clarity and transparency around the sentencing process for this group of offenders.

 It applies to adults who, at the time of the offence and/or at the time of sentencing, have disorders or impairments such as: